apache/spark/docs/sql-ref-datatypes.md

     - MONTH, months within years `[0..11]`,
     - YEAR, years in the range `[0..178956970]`.

+    Individual interval fields are non-negative, but an interval itself can have a sign, and be negative.

     `startField` is the leftmost field, and `endField` is the rightmost field of the type.
 Valid values of `startField` and `endField` are 0(MONTH) and 1(YEAR).
 Supported year-month interval types are:
       - `YearMonthIntervalType(YEAR, YEAR)` or `YearMonthIntervalType(YEAR)`.
 For instance, a value of the type is `INTERVAL '2021' YEAR`.
       - `YearMonthIntervalType(YEAR, MONTH)`.
 For instance, a value of the type is `INTERVAL '2021-07' YEAR TO MONTH`.